 SEMH (Social, Emotional, Mental Health)

-SEMH stands for Social, Emotional and Mental Health.
+SEMH; Social, Emotional and Mental Health.

-At Kippax Ash Tree Primary we promote an inclusive, restorative environment in which each individual is valued and respected.
+At Kippax Ash Tree Primary, we promote an inclusive, restorative environment in which each individual is valued and respected.
 We have an ethos of setting high expectations of attainment for all pupils with consistently applied support, tailored to each individual child where needed.
 We recognise that all children and young people need a solid foundation of positive mental health to benefit fully from all of the opportunities that are available to them.
 We want our children to be resilient and mentally healthy, so that they can succeed.

 At times, anyone may need additional support to maintain or develop good mental health.
 The mental health of children and young people, adults in schools, parents and carers and the wider whole school community will impact on all areas of a child's development, learning, achievement and experiences.
 As a staff team, we understand and recognise the risk factors and indicators that may signify that a child needs additional support with their SEMH needs and we respond accordingly.